apache/pulsar-site/docs/concepts-messaging.md

 By default, Pulsar persistently stores *all* unacknowledged messages on multiple [BookKeeper](concepts-architecture-overview.md#persistent-storage) bookies (storage nodes).
 Data for messages on persistent topics can thus survive broker restarts and subscriber failover.

-Pulsar also, however, supports **non-persistent topics**, which are topics on which messages are *never* persisted to disk and live only in memory.
+Pulsar also, however, supports **non-persistent topics**.
+Non-persistent topics are Pulsar topics in which message data is *never* [persistently stored](concepts-architecture-overview.md#persistent-storage) to disk and kept only in memory.
 When using non-persistent delivery, killing a Pulsar broker or disconnecting a subscriber to a topic means that all in-transit messages are lost on that (non-persistent) topic, meaning that clients may see message loss.

 Non-persistent topics have names of this form (note the `non-persistent` in the name):